openwall/john/doc/SHOW_FORMATS_OPTION.md

   - the value of this field is the origin of decision to skip, that's a label of branch in code that skipped the line (so you may check code in `loader.c`),
 - "uid", "gid", "gecos", "home", "shell" are for additional information about user (provided in some formats of hash files),
   - they may be absent if they are empty,
+  - some fields may be used for different purposes in some formats of hash files, john should handle it well (i.e. "uid" contains LM ciphertext in PWDUMP files),
   - "gecos", "home", "shell" may be absent also if they have dummy value "/".

 "rowFormats" field contains a list of dictionaries with results of successful parsing of line by formats.